Mad-hura/ZoroBanks-TSF/README.md

              Back-end : PHP Database : MySQL
 Database contains two Tables- Users Table & Transaction Table

-To check the contents of the my website and for dema you check out:zorosservices.000webhostapp.com
+To check the contents of the my website and for dema you check out: zorosservices.000webhostapp.com